Data-Driven Reachability Analysis from Noisy Data: Introduction

 While there is a considerable amount of literature on computing reachable sets for different model classes, these methods assume an a priori given model.
-Obtaining a model that adequately describes the system at hand from first principles or noisy data is usually a challenging and time-consuming task.
-Simultaneously, system data in the form of measured trajectories is often readily available in many applications.
+Obtaining a model that adequately describes the system from first principles or noisy data is usually challenging and time-consuming.
+Simultaneously, system data in the form of measured trajectories are often readily available in many applications.
 Therefore, we are interested in reachability analysis directly from noisy data of an unknown system model.
 One recent contribution in this direction can be found in \cite{conf:murat}, where the authors introduce two data-driven methods for computing the reachable sets with probabilistic guarantees.
-The first method represents the reachability problem as a binary classification problem, using a Gaussian process classifier.
+The first method represents the reachability problem as a binary classification problem using a Gaussian process classifier.
 The second method makes use of a Monte Carlo sampling approach to compute the reachable set.
-A probabilistic reachability analysis is proposed for general nonlinear systems using level sets of Christoffel functions in \cite{conf:murat_christoffel} where they provide a guarantee that the output of the algorithm is an accurate reachable set approximation in a probabilistic sense.
-Over-approximating reachable sets from data are considered in \cite{conf:onthefly} based on interval Taylor-based methods applied to systems with dynamics described as differential inclusions; however, the proposed approach only works under the assumption of noise-free data.
-Another interesting method is introduced in \cite{conf:tomlin_nonlin_reach}, where the model is assumed to be partially known and data is used to learn an additional Lipschitz continuous state-dependent uncertainty, where the unknown part is assumed to be bounded by a known set.
+A probabilistic reachability analysis is proposed for general nonlinear systems using level sets of Christoffel functions in \cite{conf:murat_christoffel} where they guarantee that the algorithm's output is an accurate reachable set approximation in a probabilistic sense.

+Over-approximating reachable sets from data are considered in \cite{conf:onthefly} based on interval Taylor-based methods applied to systems with dynamics described as differential inclusions; however, the proposed approach only works under the assumption of prior nonlinear terms bound.
+Another interesting method is introduced in \cite{conf:tomlin_nonlin_reach}, where the model is assumed to be partially known, and data is used to learn an additional Lipschitz continuous state-dependent uncertainty, where the unknown part is assumed to be bounded by a known set.
 We believe that computing guaranteed reachable sets from noisy data is still an open problem.